-Nowadays, Ethernet switch has become an important part in a data center or computer networking to meet different needs.
+Nowadays, Ethernet switch has become an important part of a data center or computer networking to meet different needs.
 You might have heard about it but not so familiar with it.
 Then, what is an Ethernet switch?
 How does an Ethernet switch work?
 Let’s find out the answers in the following text.

 What Is an Ethernet Switch?